 DNA Painter does not offer a genetic test.
 Instead, users upload data obtained from other DNA testing kits and access tools allowing them to paint their chromosomes.

 Please note that the software does not read raw data from an autosomal DNA test.
 It instead reads data about segments on your chromosomes.

 From those sites, you can get segment data.
 Then, when you have a sequence of overlapping DNA, upload the start and endpoints for the segment.
 But if you have a report from either the Ancestry or LivingDNA testing companies, you will need to get segment data from somewhere else first.

 Review of DNA Painter Reporting Features

 You can’t use this service unless you have already identified suspected biological relatives in another genetic database.
 For example, you would need to use the DNA Relatives feature from 23andMe to upload segments that match.

 The softwarer does not work well if you compare your DNA to that of a distant stranger.
 Segment painting is more useful if you have more DNA matches.
 This is especially true if your matches are from a more extended family.
 These relationships let you go further back into your genealogy research.

 DNA Painter itself isn’t making guesses about common relations; it’s a platform for you to discover biological relationships.
-So make sure to keep track of your family relationship to each person in the user group.
+So make sure to keep track of your family relationship with each person in the user group.
 Since users enter all the information, they also need to keep track of connections.